Great Smoky Mountains: Climate

 The Smokies rise prominently above the surrounding low terrain.
 For example, Mount Le Conte (6593 feet) rises more than a mile (1.6 km) above its base.
 Because of their prominence, the Smokies receive a heavy annual amount of precipitation.
 Annual precipitation amounts range from 50 to 80 inch, and snowfall in the winter can be heavy, especially on the higher slopes.
 For comparison, the surrounding terrain has annual precipitation of around 40 to 50 inch.
 Flash flooding often occurs after heavy rain.

 In 2004, the remnants of Hurricane Frances caused major flooding, landslides, and high winds, which were soon followed by Hurricane Ivan, making the situation worse.
 Other post-hurricanes, including Hurricane Hugo in 1989, have caused similar damage in the Smokies.

-As for temperatures, the average temperature difference between the mountains (Newfound Gap around 5000 feet MSL and the valleys (Park Headquarters around 1600 feet MSL in the Great Smoky Mountains National Park is between 10 and 13 °F (6 and 7 °C) with highs and between 3 and 6 °F (2 and 3 °C) with lows.
-The difference between high temperatures is similar to the moist adiabatic lapse rate (3.3 degrees Fahrenheit per 1,000 ft), while the smaller difference between low temperatures is the result of frequent temperature inversions developing in the morning, especially during autumn.
+As for temperatures, the average temperature difference between the mountains (Newfound Gap around 5000 feet MSL and the valleys (Park Headquarters around 1600 feet MSL in the Great Smoky Mountains National Park is between 10 and 13 °F (5.6 and 7.2 °C), with highs and between 3 and 6 °F (1.7 and 3.3 °C) with lows.
+The difference between high temperatures is similar to the moist adiabatic lapse rate (3.3 degrees Fahrenheit per 1,000 ft | 6 °C/km), while the smaller difference between low temperatures is the result of frequent temperature inversions developing in the morning, especially during autumn.

 Strong damaging winds (80 to 100 mph, or sometimes greater) are observed a few times each year around the Smoky Mountains during the cool season (October through April), as a result of a phenomenon known as mountain waves.
-These mountain wave winds are strongest in a narrow area along the foothills, and can create extensive areas of fallen trees and roof damage, especially around Cades Cove in the Great Smoky Mountains National Park and the Camp Creek community.
-Strong winds created by mountain waves were a contributing factor with the devastating Gatlinburg fire on November 28, 2016 during the 2016 Great Smoky Mountains wildfires.
+These mountain wave winds are strongest in a narrow area along the foothills and can create extensive areas of fallen trees and roof damage, especially around Cades Cove in the Great Smoky Mountains National Park and the Camp Creek community.
+Strong winds created by mountain waves were a contributing factor with the devastating Gatlinburg fire on November 28, 2016, during the 2016 Great Smoky Mountains wildfires.
 Damaging winds can also be generated by strong thunderstorms, with tornadoes and strong thunderstorm complexes (also known as mesoscale convective systems) occasionally affecting the Smoky Mountains.

-The climate of Clingmans Dome is hemiboreal (Köppen Dfb, Trewartha Dcb).
+The climate of Kuwohi is hemiboreal (Köppen Dfb, Trewartha Dcb).
 As with much of the southern Blue Ridge, the area qualifies as part of the Appalachian Rainforest.
 On the other hand, Gatlinburg's climate is four-season subtropical (Cfa) under Köppen (oceanic Do under Trewartha), typical of Tennessee.